-The LATCH switch will place the decoder into Latch Mode when on, so that the data lines will go high when a valid signal is received and stay high until a second valid signal is received.
+When on, the LATCH switch will place the decoder into Latch Mode, so that the data lines will go high when a valid signal is received and stay high until a second valid signal is received.
 If the switch is off, the data lines are momentary.